edxu96/RexNet/docs/PhD/outline.md

 ### What

 - background
+	* in most industries, consumers are isolated from fluctuations
-  * electricity market
+	* perishable
+	* food and water waste around the world
+- what do we need
   * more penetration of renewable generations
   * modern power grids are too expensive for rural areas
-  * food and water waste around the world
-- what do we need
-  * special requirements of energy carriers
-  * small-scale participation
+  * small-scale participation is cheaper
+  * command-and-control is insufficient
   * small-scale-friendly two-sided market
 - what: reservation exchange
   * forward market